Narrow-nosed rhinoceros: Description

-The narrow-nosed rhinoceros was a large animal, reaching a body mass of approximately 1500 kg, making it around the same size/slightly larger than S. hundsheimensis, but smaller than S. kirchbergensis (Merck's rhinoceros) and the woolly rhinoceros (Coelodonta antiquitatis).
-The size of the species was somewhat variable depending on local conditions.
+The narrow-nosed rhinoceros was a large rhinoceros, though the size of the species was somewhat variable depending on local conditions.
+A 2016 study estimated an average body mass of 1400-1600 kg as a gross average across the sampled Western European populations, with sampled individuals body mass varying from 1200 kg on the low end to 2400 kg at maximum.
+A 2026 study estimated an average body mass of 1850 ± 584 kg for northern European populations and 1739 ± 445 kg for southern Europe, though they suggested this difference may not be statistically significant, with the total range spanning from 914 kg to 2975 kg.
+Compared to the earlier species S. jeanvireti, S. etruscus, and S. hundsheimensis the limb joints are relatively shallow, and the limb bones relatively broad and short.

 The skull is low slung, with the cranium being downwardly directed.
 The nasal notch (narial incison) is deep, extending back as far as the first upper molar (M1).
 Like other Stephanorhinus species, the narrow-nosed rhinoceros had a long nasal region of the skull supported by a bony (ossified) nasal septum.
+Like other species of Stephanorhinus, S. hemitoechus is thought to have borne two horns, though the attachment regions for the horns are "weakly developed" similar to S. etruscus but unlike S. hundsheimensis.

 As in other Stephanorhinus species, it lacked incisor teeth on both upper and lower jaws. similar to living black and white rhinoceroses.
 The teeth are relatively high crowned (hypsodont) compared to other Stephanorhinus species, with the third molars being relatively enlarged.
 The teeth are relatively shifted forwards in the jaw.
-Like other species of Stephanorhinus, S. hemitoechus is thought to have borne two horns, though the attachment regions for the horns are "weakly developed" similar to S. etruscus but unlike S. hundsheimensis.
 The lower jaw is relatively slender in comparison to S. kirchbergensis, and tapers, becoming slender and narrow towards the front (the mandibular symphysis).
-Compared to the earlier species S. jeanvireti, S. etruscus, and S. hundsheimensis the limb joints are relatively shallow, and the limb bones relatively broad and short.